watilde/tvm/CONTRIBUTING.md

 $ npm test
 ```

-* All pull requests should be made to the `develop` branch.
+* All pull requests should be made to the `master` branch.

 * Don't do version dump.